kristykov/Innowise-Lab-Internship-Level-1-Clever-to-do-list/README.md

 ## Folder Structure

-The Todo App's codebase is organized into the following main folders:
+The Clever to-do tassker's codebase is organized into the following main folders:

 - `src`: The root folder that contains all the source code for the app
-- `src/assets`: This folder contains all the static assets such as images, icons, and fonts that are used in the app.
+- `src/assets`: This folder contains all the static assets such as icons that are used in the app.
 - `src/components`: This folder contains all the reusable components that make up the UI of the app.
 - `src/navigation`: This folder contains all the navigation logic for the app, including routing and navigation between pages.
-- `src/pages`: This folder contains all the individual pages that make up the app, such as the login page, the main page, and the registration page.
+- `src/pages`: This folder contains all the individual pages that make up the app, such as the login page, the home page, the registration page, and the task page.
 - `src/store`: This folder contains all the logic for managing the app's state, including actions and reducers for the tasks and user data.
 - `src/App.jsx`: The root component for the app that renders the different pages and components based on the current route.
 - `src/firebase-config.js`: This file contains the configuration settings for connecting to the Firebase database.